Whatis dam, A detailed Information, article

 • Installation of turbines and generators for hydroelectric power generation

-• Filling of the reservoir and testing of the dam’s safety systems to ensure its stability and reliability.
+• Filling of the reservoir and testing of the dam’s safety systems to make sure its stability and reliability.

 Dam Safety

-Dam safety must be ensured in order to prevent tragedies and protect people downstream.
+Dam safety must be ensured to prevent tragedies and protect people downstream.
 Several of the processes that are in place are safety inspections.

-• Regular inspections and maintenance to identify any potential issues and address them before they become a problem.
+• Regular inspections and maintenance to find any potential issues and discuss them before they become a problem.

 • Installation of monitoring equipment to detect any changes in the dam’s structure or water levels.